|

 YELLOW for

-10. So no matter what brand you buy, you can find
+Regardless of which brand you buy, you can find the battery size

-the battery size you need by knowing what COLOR you take.
+you need by knowing which COLOR you have.

 *There exists one size smaller (5), that has not been